LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: From 3D uplifting to downstream tasks

-This can be seen as performing a few steps of the power method, making $g_0$ closer to the dominant eigenspace of $A$.
-Note that depending on the downstream task, $g_0$ may represent generic features such as CLIP embeddings or task-specific features such as uplifted 2D segmentation masks.

-\section{From 3D Uplifting to downstream tasks}
+\section{From 3D uplifting to downstream tasks}

-In this section, we describe our approach for uplifting SAM, DINOv2 and CLIP models and evaluating the 3D features on two downstream tasks: segmentation and open-vocabulary object detection.
-As in Sec.~\ref{sec:method_uplifting}, we are given a set of 2D frames $I_1,\dots, I_m$, with viewing directions $d_1,\dots, d_m$ and a corresponding 3D scene obtained using the Gaussian Splatting method.
+In this section, we describe our pipeline around the uplifting process from Sec.~\ref{sec:method_uplifting}, covering preceding and following stages for three tasks: multi-view segmentation, open-vocabulary object segmentation, and open-vocabulary semantic segmentation.
+As in Sec.~\ref{sec:method_uplifting}, we are given a set of 2D frames $I_1, \dots, I_m$, with viewing directions $d_1, \dots, d_m$, and a 3D Gaussian Splatting representation of the scene.